|The Hong Kong–Zhuhai–Macau

 Kong with Macau and Zhuhai, three major cities on the Pearl

-link is expected to cost 110 billion yuan ($15.9 billion).
-With its length, it would be
+link is thought to have cost 110 billion yuan ($15.9 billion).
+With its length, it is

 among the world's longest and become one of the landmarks within the